amisha1816/Semester-Capstone-Project/README.md

  - Collisions with trees and flowers ✅AS
  - Creating buildings ( right now just code the buildings in - proper code for building will be done in week 4 and 6) AS ✅
  - Create map boundaries
-      - After certain point character can not keep moving up/down in the map AM ❗❗
+      - After certain point character can not keep moving up/down in the map ✅AS

 _Week 4 (May 14 -20)_ → Barriers/Collisions
  - Collision with buildings